jeffreykegler/hoonlint/misc/whitespace.md

 * A arm marker.

-* A one-stop horizontal gap.
+* A one-stop flat gap.

 * The arm head.